Working while studying

 Checks that an employer will need to carry out before you start work

 Your employer must check that you are allowed to do the amount and type of work that they are offering.
-They will need to see and record your visa in your passport or your Biometric Residence Permit card.
+They will need to see and record your visa in your passport or your Biometric Residence Permit card, or ask you to share your digital status code - see the UK government's page, Prove your right to work to an employer.
 Employers cannot accept a visa affixed in an expired passport as evidence of your right to work.
 Your employer should ask you to provide evidence of your term and vacation dates to clarify when you may work more than 20 hours per week.
 This could be in the form of:

 - a printout from the University’s website showing these dates